patch105/TransferISDM/README.md

 [8.Make_Truth.R](https://github.com/patch105/AntarcticISDM/blob/main/8.Make_Truth.R): Save the true log species intensity for comparison with predictions.

-[9.Predict_from_fitted.R](https://github.com/patch105/AntarcticISDM/blob/main/9.Predict_from_fitted.R): Take fitted models and predict from the training to the projection site.
+[9.Predict_from_fitted.R](https://github.com/patch105/AntarcticISDM/blob/main/9.Predict_from_fitted.R): Take fitted models and predict from the training to the projection site (called Site B).
+You can also predict back to the training site (Site A).

 [10.Validation_True_Intensity.R](https://github.com/patch105/AntarcticISDM/blob/main/10.Validation_True_Intensity.R): Compare the predicted and true log species intensity at the projection site.
+You can also compare the predicted and true log species intensity at the training site.

 ## Plot the outputs of a scenario (just for a quick look at outputs)